aheli94/Social-Login-and-Quiz/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Social login and quiz API link

+To get the API data click on https://github.com/aheli94/Social-login-and-Quiz-API which is built on Codeignator.